CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![The App service URL is highlighted.](media/1.174.png "App service URL")

 1. Verify that the website and data are loaded correctly.
-The page should look similar to the following:
+The page should look like the following:

    ![Screenshot of the WideWorldImporters Operations Web App.](media/1.61.png "WideWorldImporters Web")